Group Therapy for Addiction Treatment

 Group therapy is an invaluable enhancement to individual therapy at Recovery in Motion.
 It is an opportunity for our residents to develop compassion and empathy for people in similar positions.
 You will also gain self-awareness and know that you are not alone in your struggle with addiction and your recovery.
 Regular attendance and participation in group therapy meetings help you to hone your social skills, practice accountability, and get reassurance from others in the group.

 Group therapy has many benefits and offers a unique opportunity to gain new perspectives.
 In conjunction with individual therapies, you will grow in ways that are otherwise not possible.
 As you move through the rest of your life in recovery, group therapy sessions and groups like AA can be a consistent throughline.
 They are opportunities to connect with fellow addicts at different stages in their recovery, including mentors and sponsors.
 Over time you will be able to mentor other people and pass on what you have learned in your groups.

 Cognitive Behavioral Therapy in Group Meetings

-Group therapy is an essential component to substance abuse treatment at Recovery in Motion and can be an extension of support after treatment, well into recovery and beyond.
-Our goal is the comprehensive healing of one’s mind, body, and spirit.
+Group therapy is an essential component of substance abuse treatment at Recovery in Motion and can be an extension of support after treatment, well into recovery, and beyond.
+Our goal is to comprehensively heal your mind, body, and spirit.
 If you have the same goal, call us today at (866) 418-1070.
 We’re ready to help you get started on the path to a lifetime of recovery.